MuhammadIlhamPeruzzi/Movie-List/README.md

 This will create a folder called `www`, into which the required files will be created.

+## How to Use App

+Enter movie title in search bar and click search button.
+If movie exist, list of movie will be displayed.
+Click on image poster to see pop up image.
+Click on movie title to see the details of movie.

 ## React Hooks Used

 Here are some implementations of react hook on this project :